chaos-mesh/chaos-mesh/doc/io_chaos.md

 #### Annotations

 We use [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to attach IO chaos metadata to objects.
+You should set annotations for namespace and name.
 In [examples/io-mixed-example.yaml](../examples/io-mixed-example.yaml), you can find the metadata as below.

 ```yaml
 metadata: